-The story, told in ‘The Book of Han’, describes how the Emperor Ai loved and cared for his companion Don Xian very much.
-One day the couple took a nap together and when the Emperor woke up he realised his lover had fallen asleep on the sleeve of his robe.
+The story, told in ‘The Book of Han’, describes how the Emperor Ai loved his companion Don Xian.
+One day the couple took a nap together.
+When the Emperor woke up he realised his lover had fallen asleep on the sleeve of his robe.

-The Emperor didn’t want to wake the peaceful Dong Xian, so cut the sleeve from his robe so as not to disturb him and left the room silently.
+The Emperor didn’t want to wake the peaceful Dong Xian.
+Therefore he cut the sleeve from his robe so as not to disturb him and left the room silently.

 The phrase ‘the passion of the cut sleeve’ (‘断袖之癖’ / duàn xiù zhī pǐ) is now often used to refer to homosexuality, more explicitly, male same-sex love in Chinese culture.

 Why is this story so important?

 Whilst we can’t understand much about ancient practices of homosexuality, or how tolerated non-heterosexual sexualities were from this story, it does point to some interesting facts.

 Homosexuality, or same-sex love existed in Ancient China.
 Countering the narrative that homosexuality is a “western import” or “un-Chinese”, stories like this prove that homosexuality and other forms of sexuality existed throughout Chinese history.